AMaher101/PlanktonClassifier/README.md

 ### Classifying a plankton dataset
 1. Place your appropriately formatted CSV file in the _inputs_ folder.
-2. In _run.ipynb_, ensure all inputs listed in _csvs_ are correct.
+2. In _run.py_, ensure all inputs listed in _csvs_ are correct.
-3. Run _run.ipynb_.
+3. Run _run.py_.

 Excel files of the classified databases are saved to `PlanktonClassifier/outputs`.

-#### Useful statements to call from Classifier
+#### Useful variables to call from Classifier
-- `all_classified`: Cleans dataset to specify genus, phylum, and totals for every species, classifies plankton based on trophic strategy, and removes multiheader for simpler analysis.
+- `all_classified`: Cleans dataset to specify genus, phylum, and total cell counts for every species, classifies plankton based on trophic strategy, and removes multiheader for simpler analysis.
 - `mixoplankton`: Provides dataset with only mixoplankton, specifying phylum, genus, species, functional type, size class, evidence of mixoplankton activity and calculating total cell count, volume ((µm³/cell), and total biomass (pgC) for every species.
 - `mixoplankton_with_header`: Provides dataset with specifications as with 'mixoplankton' in addition to multiheader with stations and organization based on month.
 - `totals`: Provides total cell counts for each phylum throughout an entire calendar year as well as at each station at every date.
 - `pretty`: Provides dataset with specifications as with 'mixoplankton_with_header' in addition to total cell count and total biomass (pgC) for every phylum in a full calendar year and at each station on every date.

+## Analysis
+The folder labeled `Analysis` contains notebooks analyzing ecological communities of plankton as well as elements of their physicochemical environments throughout the Long Island Sound from 2014-2021.

+### Findings
+Spikes in cell counts of phytoplankton and mixoplankton in areas near urban environments indicate a connection to the development of acute hypoxic "dead zones" found in parts of the Sound.

+When wastewater treatment plants surrounding urban environments such as New York City and New Haven release excess nitrogen into the Sound, they provide an abundant amount of a key nutrient for the growth of phyto and mixoplankton, leading to large algal blooms.
+The subsequent decomposition process by bacteria results in the consumption of dissolved oxygen faster than it can be replenished, creating hypoxic zones that significantly disrupt ecosystem balance.

+This research emphasizes the urgency with which we must address these interconnected environmental challenges to protect the health and sustainability of the Long Island Sound's ecosystem.

 ---
 For questions, contact Aiden Maher at aidenhmaher@gmail.com